DSD-BookEasy/BookEasy/README.md

 NOTE
 ------------
-When you pull this repo, first thing create your /config/db.php file from /config/db.php.example
+When you pull this repo, the first thing you should do is to create your /config/db.php file using /config/db.php.example as a basis

 REQUIREMENTS
 ------------